Wind Beneath My Wings: Other versions

 In the 1990s, two English actor/singers released their versions as singles.
-Bill Tarmey's version in 1993, from his debut album A Gift of Love, reached No. 40 on the UK Singles Chart, while Steven Houghton's version from his self-titled debut album, reached No. 3 in 1997 and No. 21 in Ireland.
+Bill Tarmey's version in 1993, from his debut album A Gift of Love, reached No. 40 on the UK Singles Chart, while Steven Houghton's version, from his self-titled debut album, reached No. 3 in 1997 and No. 21 in Ireland.

 Idina Menzel sang "Wind Beneath My Wings" as a duet with Kristen Bell at her successful audition for the 2013 film Frozen.
 She sang it again for the 2017 film Beaches, a remake of the same film in which Bette Midler's version of the song debuted.

-In the 11th episode of the ninth season of Impractical Jokers, "Breaking Wind Beneath My Wings", former Joker Joe Gatto is forced to sing the song poorly in front of a Zoom conference as a punishment.
+In 2001, the finnish Power Metal band Sonata Arctica recorded a cover of the song and it was released in their second EP Orientation.
+Later in 2003 it was also included in the compilation Takatalvi.